cerner/fhir.cerner.com/content/authorization/application-registration-prerequisites.md

 **What Certificate Authorities (CAs) does Cerner trust?**

-Refer to [this documentation](http://fhir.cerner.com/authorization/tls-guidance/) for a summary of the CAs that Cerner trusts.
+Refer to [code TLS Guidance][code TLS Guidance] for a summary of the CAs that Cerner trusts.

 **How/when does Cerner use eTLD+1 values?**